 USE company; SELECT Education, SUM(Yearly_Income) FROM customerdetails GROUP BY Education;

-Above query group the Customers by their education and finds the total income in each group (education qualification)
+The above query group the Customers by their education and finds the total income in each group (education qualification)

 MySQL SUM Distinct Function Example